-Each page of Photo Stories is printed in exquisite detail on the finest archival silk paper for photography printing.
+Each page of Imprint is printed in exquisite detail on 110 lb. archival silk paper.
+Each of the reproductions then undergo a spot gloss varnish to help increase the richness of the blacks and browns for the analogue & alternative process photographs, and the vibrancy of colors for the fine art photographs. for photography printing.
 Each of our photographers exhibited in this hardcover book will provide you with up to 1,000 words about themselves and their life's work.
 Each reporduction will be carefully printed by one of the finest printers in the world and sewn-bound using the highest quality materials.

-To compliment Photo Stories we have included a catalogue of photographers who prints their work using alternative processes.
+To compliment Imprint we have included a catalogue of photographers who prints their work using alternative processes.
 We call this catalogue Exposures.
 This catalogue will exhibit alternative process printing types such as wet plate collodion, tintype, ambrotype, cyanotype, van dyke brown print, and much more.

 A brief 250-word introduction about each photographer is offered along with prices and size information with up to 4 images per photographer.
 At 200 pages, Exposures will exhibit the work of over 50 alternative process photographers.